johnlaudun/jln/ul-profile.md

 2017.
 A History of Gumbo.
 The Southern Gumbo Trail.
 Southern Foodways Project, University of Mississippi. (http://www.southerngumbotrail.com/laudun.shtml)
 2018.
 "At Home with a Master," *La Louisiane* (Autumn): 22-25.
 2019.
 "Roasting a Pig Inside an Enigma," *New York Times* (January 7).

+### Acknowledgements

+UL Lafayette markets itself on its warm and welcoming community.
+This community must be for all and be for justice.
+In 1954, UL (then Southwestern Louisiana Institute) was the first university in the south to desegregate.
+This is justifiably a point of pride for the University, but we have rested too long on this laurel: close to seventy years later, we still have a great deal of work to do in fighting the legacy of racism on our campus.
+We in the English Department commit to the path of decolonization, anti-racism, and reparation.
+We call upon the University to recognize the urgency of this commitment and to act swiftly in the interest of justice.